- China dominates the global market for rare earth elements.

 Importantly, the company transitioned to the rare earth industry in just nine months, and it will be generating a concentrate from monazite ore acquired in the United States.
 The White Mesa Mill needs to make a few minor tweaks to its operations to get started, and they anticipate their first product to roll off the line in Q1/21.

 The Company’s working capital was $132.8 million as of September 30, 2021.
 This totaled $100.8 million in cash and marketable securities, along with $29.3 million in inventories.
 The Company has a product inventory of $49.1 million at today’s commodity prices.

-Energy Fuels has entered into a technical agreement with Neo Performance Materials and a US Department of Energy contract for recovering rare earth from coal, bringing in the expertise of some of the most renowned names in the rare earths industry to guide the company into the future.
-Jack Lifton, a well-respected expert in the rare earths industry, is also collaborating with the company and would do his best to help it be the largest rare earth company in the world.
+Energy Fuels has entered into a technical agreement with Neo Performance Materials and a US Department of Energy contract for recovering rare earth from coal, bringing in the expertise of some of the most renowned names in the rare earth industry to guide the company into the future.
+Jack Lifton, a well-respected expert in the rare earth industry, is also collaborating with the company and would do his best to help it be the largest rare earth company in the world.

 Summary of Largest Rare Earth Companies

 |1||Lynas Rare Earths – Net Income: AUD 273.34m|